COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/checkpoint.rst

 A call to :meth:`~cosmic.sample.stroopwafel.AdaptiveSampler.run` performs all three phases back to back: exploration, adaptation, and refinement.
-Splitting the run lets you stop after adaptation — once the Gaussian mixture has been fitted to the exploration hits — and resume the (usually much larger) refinement phase separately.
+Splitting the run lets you stop after adaptation — once the Gaussian mixture has been fit to the exploration hits — and resume the (usually much larger) refinement phase separately.
 This is useful when you want to

 * run exploration and refinement as **separate cluster jobs**, perhaps with different walltimes or allocations;
-* fan a single adapted mixture out across **several refinement jobs** on different nodes; or
+* spread a single adapted mixture out across **several refinement jobs** on different nodes; or
 * simply **inspect** the mixture before committing compute to refinement.

 Instead of :meth:`~cosmic.sample.stroopwafel.AdaptiveSampler.run`, you use the two